A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Motivations, Models and Preliminaries

-In this section, we first introduce our system model in Sec.~\ref{ssec:sys}, and then formulate our problem of social learning dynamics in Sec.~\ref{ssec:goal}.
-We also introduce some preliminaries in Sec.~\ref{ssec:prel}, which will be useful in the sequent sections.
+In this section, we first present concrete examples to motivate our algorithm in Sec.~\ref{ssec:mot}.
+We then introduce our system model in Sec.~\ref{ssec:sys}, and formulate our problem of social learning dynamics in Sec.~\ref{ssec:goal}.
+We also introduce some preliminaries in Sec.~\ref{ssec:prel}.
 Frequently used notations throughout this paper are summarized in \textbf{Table}~\ref{tab:notation}.